DarrenJParker/Timema_sex_chr_evol_code/README.md

 * Need to check all paths are correct!
 * Need to explain all accessory scripts
 * Add Nosil stuff
+* Add nucl angsD stuff

+## how we get to genes
+select largest alignment block. most have one large block and many little ones.
+If there was > 1 linkage group I make a note work out rel position of each gene.
+NOTE I match the midpoint of the largest alignment block to midpoint of the part of UNIL scaf it aligned to.

 ## ID X linked scaffolds